Infrared Sensitivity of Cosmological Probes in Horndeski Theory: Summary and Discussion

 To better understand the solution, we have considered adiabatic modes à la Weinberg~\cite{weinbergAdiabaticModesCosmology2003}.
 With diffeomorphism symmetry in general relativity and Horndeski theory, non-trivial solutions can be generated in the limit~$k=0$ by a large gauge transformation.
 Ordinary coordinate transformations, which can be obtained by a small deformation from identity, induce the standard (or small) gauge transformation, and perturbation variables are fully specified once the coordinate transformation is fixed (see, e.g., \cite{bardeenGaugeinvariantCosmologicalPerturbations1980}).
 In contrast, large gauge transformations, which are by definition {\it not} small gauge transformations, allow extra gauge freedom for perturbation variables at~$k=0$, even though they are completely specified at~$k>0$.
 Not all the perturbations generated by large gauge transformations are physical, rather fictitious gauge modes.
 However, some of those gauge modes can be smoothly connected to physical solutions at~$k>0$, and they are called the adiabatic modes.
 With a small gauge transformation fixed, a large gauge transformation applied to the background solution induces the fluctuations at~$k=0$ that satisfy the adiabatic condition.

-Applied to Horndeski theory, we have found a physical adiabatic mode by a large gauge transformation (see also~\cite{crisostomiConsistencyRelationsLargescale2020, lewandowskiViolationConsistencyRelations2020}).
+Applied to Horndeski theory, we have found a physical adiabatic mode by a large gauge transformation (see also~\cite{crisostomiConsistencyRelationsLargescale2020, lewandowskiViolationConsistencyRelations2020} for a derivation of the adiabatic mode in Horndeski theory in the non-relativistic limit).
 The adiabatic mode that is valid at~$k>0$ takes the form of the solution we found by explicitly solving the field equation in the infrared, under the condition that cosmological probes are devoid of any infrared sensitivity.
 In other words, the general conditions, under which cosmological probes are not sensitive to infrared modes, are indistinguishable from a physical adiabatic mode that is continuously mapped into a pure gauge mode at~$k=0$.
 This gauge mode at~$k=0$ can be eliminated by a large gauge transformation, and hence the physical solution is equivalent to the situation where there is {\it no} infrared fluctuations and hence no impact on cosmological probes.
 Furthermore, the adiabatic mode from a large gauge transformation reveals that the adiabatic condition is imposed not only on the matter content, but also on the Horndeski scalar field.
 With our choice of a uniform scalar-field gauge, the adiabatic condition corresponds to~$\delta \rho_u=0$ in the infrared.
 Put it differently, the generalized adiabatic condition on the matter content, including the Horndeski scalar field, guarantees an infrared-insensitive solution with which no pathological behaviors exist in the cosmological probes, as in general relativity.